awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/schedule_time.md

 + A scheduled action must have a unique time value\.
 If you attempt to schedule an activity at a time when another scaling activity is already scheduled, the call is rejected with an error message noting the conflict\.
 + You can create a maximum of 125 scheduled actions per Auto Scaling group\.
 + A scheduled action does not persist in your account once it has reached its end time\.
 + You can temporarily disable scheduled scaling without deleting your scheduled actions\.
-For more information, see [Suspending and Resuming Scaling Processes](as-suspend-resume-processes.md)\.
+For more information, see [Suspending and resuming scaling processes](as-suspend-resume-processes.md)\.
 + Cooldown periods are not supported\.
 + You can also schedule scaling actions for resources beyond Amazon EC2\.
-For more information, see [Scheduled Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html) in the *Application Auto Scaling User Guide*\.
+For more information, see [Scheduled scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html) in the *Application Auto Scaling User Guide*\.

-## Create and Manage Scheduled Actions \(Console\)<a name="create-sch-actions"></a>
+## Create and manage scheduled actions \(console\)<a name="create-sch-actions"></a>

 You can create scheduled actions that scale one time only or that scale on a recurring schedule using the console\.
 Complete the following procedure to create a scheduled action to scale your Auto Scaling group\.